chbrown/pybtex/docs/src/style_api.rst

 =======================

-Well, to tell the truth, the style API is still undergoing heavy development and not ready for production use.
+Well, to tell the truth, the style API is still undergoing heavy development and is far from being finished yet.

 Here is what it looks like.